QR codes for innovative learning possibilities in the classroom

 The library at this university has successfully used this technology in their book reservation and cataloging system that allows them to easily look up books in the library and make reservations for study rooms and digital resources.

 This university has implemented the usage of QR effectively, as events and conference invites, lecture podcast accessibility, attendance count and even on printed course notes.

-This university takes utmost effort to maintain student data privacy and security and the same is highlighted in their Multi Factor Authentication system that requires a QR code to update information and access it as well.
+This university takes the utmost effort to maintain student data privacy and security and the same is highlighted in their Multi-Factor Authentication system that requires a QR code to update information and access it as well.